 Introduction to Journalism / Photojournalism (2120) One Credit, Half Block Grades 9, 10, 11, 12 This course offers students an introductory look at journalism in a digital age.
 Course content focuses on journalistic writing and editing, press law and ethics, media literacy and photograph.
-Quality student work may be published in The Cardinal Chronical and Newtonia, the student-produced newspaper and yearbook publications.
-Upon completion of this course with a passing grade, students are eligible to join the newspaper or yearbook classes.
+Quality student work may be published in Cardinal TV Broadcasting and Newtonia, the student-produced broadcast and yearbook publications.
+Upon completion of this course with a passing grade, students are eligible to join Cardinal TV Broadcasting or Yearbook.